GeZhouyang/GeZhouyang.github.io/_pages/about.md

 i.e. physical systems made of active units such as cells or microswimmers.
 As a fluid mechanician, I am particularly interested in how *hydrodynamic interactions* between individual microswimmers affect their collective motions.
-Such investigations are primarily curiosity-driven, but they also have practical implications for vital industries such as biomedicine and biofuel.
+Such investigations are mostly driven by curiosity, but they also have practical implications for vital industries such as biomedicine and biofuel (e.g. directed drug delivery, CO2 sequestration and fuel production, etc).
-I study the hydrodynamic effects in active matter mainly using computational fluid dynamics.
+I study the hydrodynamic effects in active matter using computational fluid dynamics (CFD).
-Feel free to browse around and contact me if you have any questions.
+Feel free to download the source codes (see GitHub) and contact me if you have more questions.

 ## Profile